 Recent Developments

-- In July 2022, Ormat announced the commercial operation of the Casa Diablo-IV (CD4) 30 MW geothermal power plant.
-The CD4 facility provides 7 MW of geothermal power to two Community Choice Aggregators, Silicon Valley Clean Energy and Central Coast Community Energy, each under a 10-year power purchase agreement (PPA).
-In addition, the facility provides 16 MW of geothermal power to the Southern California Public Power Authority under a 25-year agreement.
+- Ormat announced in July 2022 that the Casa Diablo-IV (CD4) 30 MW geothermal power plant had reached commercial operation.
+Under a 10-year PPA, the CD4 facility provides 7 MW of geothermal power to each of the Community Choice Aggregators, Silicon Valley Clean Energy, and Central Coast Community Energy.
+The facility also provides 16 MW of geothermal power to the Southern California Public Power Authority under a 25-year agreement.

-- In March 2021, Ormat launched a new, high-performance between-bearings turbine.
-By utilizing the traditional radially split design, the turbine rotor in the new product is supported between the axially spaced bearings.
+- In March 2021, Ormat introduced a new high-performance between-bearings turbine.
+The company has employed the classical radially split casing design to support the turbine rotor between axially spaced bearings for its new product.

-- In May 2021, Iberdrola and Mitsubishi Power, a subsidiary of Mitsubishi Heavy Industries signed a collaboration agreement to jointly develop competitive, clean and safe energy solutions based on renewable energy that promotes the decarbonization of industrial production in different regions around the world.
+- In May 2021, Iberdrola and Mitsubishi Power, the energy solutions subsidiary of Mitsubishi Heavy Industries, agreed to a collaboration deal for the joint development of competitive, clean, safe energy solutions based on renewable energy.
+This would drive the decarbonization of industrial production in various parts of the world.

-- In May 2022, Baker Hughes Company announced an investment in San Francisco-based GreenFire Energy Inc., a company involved in the development of closed-loop Advanced Geothermal Systems (AGS).
-The companies plan to expedite geothermal resources development by retrofitting both existing non-producing geothermal and oil and gas wells to closed-loop heat-producing wells for power generation and direct-use applications.
-In addition, Baker Hughes and GreenFire Energy will collaborate on project feasibility analyses, system installations, and global project developments.
+- In May 2022, Baker Hughes Company announced an investment in San Francisco-based GreenFire Energy Inc., a firm dealing with the development of closed-loop Advanced Geothermal Systems.
+The companies will accelerate the development of geothermal resources by retrofitting both existing non-producing geothermal and oil and gas wells to closed-loop heat-producing wells for power generation and direct-use applications.
+Additionally, Baker Hughes and GreenFire Energy will be involved in project feasibility analyses, the installation of systems, and the development of projects worldwide.

-- In February 2022, SLB announced the introduction of the GeoSphere 360 3D reservoir mapping-while-drilling service at the International Petroleum Technology Conference (IPTC).
-The service uses advanced cloud and digital solutions to deliver real-time 3D profiling of reservoir objects.
-This improves reservoir understanding and enhances well placement to improve the returns from complex reservoirs.
+- SLB launched the GeoSphere 360 3D reservoir mapping-while-drilling service at IPTC last February 2022.
+This uses very advanced cloud and digital solutions to provide real-time 3D profiling of reservoir objects.
+It serves to enhance an understanding of the reservoir and then permits improved well placement with returns from complex reservoirs.

 Frequently Asked Questions (FAQ):